rwbutler/Connectivity/README.md

 ### Simulator issues

 Before reporting a bug please ensure that you have tested on a physical device as on simulator changes in network adapter state are not reported correctly by iOS frameworks particularly when transitioning from a disconnected -> connected state.
 This behaviour functions correctly on a physical device.
-Setting `isPollingEnabled = true` and specifying an appropriate `pollingInterval` when running on simulator will resolve this issue.
+Setting `pollWhileOfflineOnly = true` should resolve this issue.

 ## Author